Neural crest: Vagal and sacral neural crest

-The vagal and sacral neural crest cells develop into the ganglia of the enteric nervous system and the parasympathetic ganglia.
+Vagal and sacral neural crest cells develop into the ganglia of the enteric nervous system and the parasympathetic ganglia.

 Cardiac neural crest

 Cardiac neural crest develops into melanocytes, cartilage, connective tissue and neurons of some pharyngeal arches.
 Also, this domain gives rise to regions of the heart such as the musculo-connective tissue of the large arteries, and part of the septum, which divides the pulmonary circulation from the aorta.

 The semilunar valves of the heart are associated with neural crest cells according to new research.

 Evolution

 Several structures that distinguish the vertebrates from other chordates are formed from the derivatives of neural crest cells.
 In their "New head" theory, Gans and Northcut argue that the presence of neural crest was the basis for vertebrate specific features, such as sensory ganglia and cranial skeleton.
 Furthermore, the appearance of these features was pivotal in vertebrate evolution because it enabled a predatory lifestyle.

 However, considering the neural crest a vertebrate innovation does not mean that it arose de novo.
 Instead, new structures often arise through modification of existing developmental regulatory programs.
 For example, regulatory programs may be changed by the co-option of new upstream regulators or by the employment of new downstream gene targets, thus placing existing networks in a novel context.
 This idea is supported by in situ hybridization data that shows the conservation of the neural plate border specifiers in protochordates, which suggest that part of the neural crest precursor network was present in a common ancestor to the chordates.
 In some non-vertebrate chordates such as tunicates a lineage of cells (melanocytes) has been identified, which are similar to neural crest cells in vertebrates.
 This implies that a rudimentary neural crest existed in a common ancestor of vertebrates and tunicates.